mmars05/dsdproject/README.md

 - Week 1: Research PMOD, FFT, VGA
 - Week 2: I2S Implementation
 - Week 3: FFT Wrapper Implemntation
-- Week 4: Research FFT IP
-- Week 5: VGA Implementation
+- Week 4: VGA Implementation
-- Week 6: Filtering and Debugging
+- Week 5: Filtering and Debugging
-- Week 7: Final touch ups

 Conclusively we are satisfied with the turnout of this project and hope that those who read it over learn more about signal processing and FPGA design.